Q-Neko/Q-Neko.github.io/README.md

 To add a logo: drop a `.png`, `.svg`, `.jpg`/`.jpeg`, or `.webp` file into `public/logos/media/`.
 It appears automatically, sorted alphabetically by filename, and the filename is shown as the label (so name files sensibly, e.g. `Q-Neko-logo-text.png`).

-The "Download all" button serves a pre-built ZIP at `public/logos/media/qneko-logo-pack.zip`.
-This is **not** generated — when you add or change logos, regenerate the ZIP and commit it, otherwise it will be out of sync with the individual files.
-(The ZIP itself is skipped from the on-page grid since the grid filters to image extensions only.)
+The "Download all" button serves `qneko-logo-pack.zip`, which is **generated at build time** from the same logos by the [logoZip](src/integrations/logoZip.mjs) integration — there is **no archive to commit or keep in sync**.
+Drop a logo in `public/logos/media/` and it's in the next build's ZIP automatically.
+The integration also serves a freshly built archive during `astro dev`, so the button works locally too.

 The press-contact email shown above the tabs comes from `t.pageContent.media.pressEmail` in the locale files.